389ds/389ds.github.io/docs/389ds/design/delay-accepting-updates-after-init.md

 Problem
 =======

-If a master is initialized from an ldif or backup or from another master and there exist changes for the local replicaID on some server with csns greater than what was contained in the initialization data the following problem can happen.
+If a supplier is initialized from an ldif or backup or from another supplier and there exist changes for the local replicaID on some server with csns greater than what was contained in the initialization data the following problem can happen.

-If the initialized master accepts a direct update it will create a csn highere than changes it has not yet received from the other servers.
+If the initialized supplier accepts a direct update it will create a csn highere than changes it has not yet received from the other servers.
 The outstanding changes will be lost.

 A detailled problem description is in the referenced tickets #47986 and #48976